AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When a user is added as an owner of a child folder, then the user gets owner permission of its parent folder too and hence of the other children folders of the parent.
 Also, the user is not removed as owner of parent folder on attempting to remove it.
 (NPR-36801, CQ-4323737).

-* [!DNL Experience Manager] generates an out-of-memory exception when you attempt to create subassets for compound assets, such as a PowerPoint presentation (NPR-36668).
+* [!DNL Experience Manager] generates an out-of-memory exception when you attempt to create sub-assets for compound assets, such as a PowerPoint presentation (NPR-36668).

 * When users move an asset that is already used in a published sites page, then the sites page is published again even if the option to publish is not selected (NPR-36636, CQ-4323500).